AnChavez2026/cse15l-lab-reports/lab5.md

 with these new fixes ``` bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected ``` is now able to run correctly

 # Reflection
-I learned a lot in this class and can now use the terminal with more confidence.
-In the second half of this class I learned about VIM which i didnt know before which has been extremly helpful to look into files by just using the terminal.
-This class also got me familar with new terminology such as a "symptom" and a "bug" which will also be helpful for future projects.
-The labs in this class were really insightful and interactive giving me the chance to put my new skills into work.
+I've learned so much in this class, and now I feel much more confident using the terminal.
+In the second half of the course, we delved into this awesome tool called VIM, which I hadn't come across before.
+Let me tell you, it has been a game-changer when it comes to navigating files using only the terminal.
+Plus, we also got introduced to some cool tech terms like "symptom" and "bug," which I know will come in handy for future projects.
+The labs in this class were honestly eye-opening and interactive, giving me the chance to really put my newfound skills to work.
+I'm grateful for the opportunity to learn and grow through this course.